futurepress/epub.js/README.md

 [Scripted content](https://www.w3.org/TR/epub-33/#sec-scripted-content), JavasScript the ePub HTML content, is disabled by default due to the potential for executing malicious content.

-This is done by sandboxing the iframe the content is rendered into, though it is still recommened to santize the ePub content server-side as well.
+This is done by sandboxing the iframe the content is rendered into, though it is still recommended to sanitize the ePub content server-side as well.

 If a trusted ePub contains interactivity, it can be enabled by passing `allowScriptedContent: true` to the `Rendition` settings.